ChrstphrHll/npc_gen/students/Diegon Verrona.md

 year: 1
 guild: Elkenval
 partyID: 90
+tags:
+- Dragonborn
+- Rouge
+- Diplomacy
+- 1st
+- Elkenval
 ---
 # Diegon Verrona
 ---
 ### Description
 - 1st year Dragonborn Rouge in Elkenval
-- frills, Brown eyes, and bronze skin
+- frills, Deep Blue eyes, and bronze skin
 - Is Trustworthy and Weak, and has Loyalty as their ideal

 ### Organizations